terrancehah/whole-ios/docs/app-roadmap.md

 ---

-## Step 5: Complete Settings Sections — ✅ COMPLETED
+## Step 5: Complete Settings Sections —
 **Objective:** Provide users with a full-featured settings experience.
 - [`SettingsView.swift`](../Features/Settings/SettingsView.swift) is the central hub, integrating all settings sections and passing a reactive `UserProfileViewModel` to each for robust premium gating and paywall logic.
 - [`CustomizationView.swift`](../Features/Settings/CustomizationView.swift) allows theme selection with premium gating and paywall integration.